actionschnitzel/Make-Me-Xfce/README.md

 ## :pencil2:Wifi-FIX

->sudo apt install network-manager-gnome # for some reason Wifi isn't working with the standart manager
+>sudo apt install network-manager-gnome # for some reason Wifi isn't working with the standard manager

 >sudo systemctl disable dhcpcd